json-schema-org/json-schema-spec/PROCESS.md

 ## Release and Version

-The JSON Schema specification will aim to publish annually on or about the first of January each year.
+The JSON Schema specification will aim to publish annually on or about the First of January each year.
 Releases are identified by the year they are published.

 When a new release contains breaking changes, that release begins a new version of JSON Schema.